rx9933/ISSTracker/README.md

 ```bash
 pytest
 ```
-Note: a different terminal (as long as it has Docker installed and has been navigated to the homework05 directory) can run the "pytest" command, as long as the docker image has been correctly pulled and is running (view "To Build Image").
+Note: a different terminal (as long as it has Docker installed and has been navigated to the ISS-Tracker directory) can run the "pytest" command, as long as the docker image has been correctly pulled and is running (view "To Build Image").

 ## Contributions/Citations
 * Professor Joe Allen: on providing calculation help (math) for the seventh route (returning latitude, latitude, longitude, altitude, and geoposition for a specific epoch) and immediate help for all my questions.